luketpeterson/atomspace-bootstrap-guide/contents/03_truth_values_and_evaluation.rst

 If he were 120cm, most would judge it false.
 But what if Charlie were 175cm?
 In this case, the statement might be "half-true".

 This line of reasoning was formalized as `Fuzzy Logic <https://en.wikipedia.org/wiki/Fuzzy_logic>`_, by Lotfi Zadeh, whom I was lucky enough to chat with for half an hour, mostly about self-driving cars, back in the year 2000 when I was 19 years old, but I digress...

-Using fuzzy logic, we could create a set for all tall people, and then a person with a height of 175cm could have a 50% membership in that set.
+Using fuzzy logic, we can create a set for all tall people, and then a person with a height of 175cm could have a 50% membership in that set.
+In traditional set theory, a data point either belongs or doesn't belong in a set, based on the set membership function.
+The set always has a crisp boundary.
+In fuzzy logic, the membership function returns a value between 0 and 1, so there can be a continuous transition from outside the set to inside the set.

-This is conceptually different from the statement "The train from Manchester arrives every day at 10:42am."
-Given the legendary unreliability of the London Midlands train service, you'd also assign that statement a low truth value.
+But consider the conceptual difference between our statement about Charlie and the statement "The train from Manchester arrives every day at 10:42am."
+Given the legendary unreliability of the London Midland train service, you'd also assign that statement a low truth value.
-But it is a probabalistic truth rather than a partial or fuzzy truth.
+But this is a probabilistic truth rather than a fuzzy truth.
 Some days, the train will indeed arrive on time, but on the majority of days it will not.
 This kind of truth value is meant to express a probability that the statement is true.

-BORIS.
-A lot MORE to say,  PDFs, and also beysian models. but don't get too deep into theory.
+So in summary, a fuzzy truth value represents the **degree** to which a statement is true, while a probabilistic truth value represents the **chance** that it is true.
+Fuzzy truth values are useful for tracking, well fuzzy, statements of known facts, while probabilistic truth values are useful for tracking predictions and known uncertainties.
+They are related concepts, but they aren't mathmatically interchangeable.

+Those are two interpretations of the *strength* component; what about the the *confidence* component?
+Strength represents the known aspect of the truth value and confidence is the unknown aspect.
+Consider a truth value of :scheme:`(stv 0.5 1.0)` for the statement "A coin-flip will land on heads."
+If somebody offered you a bet with better-than-even odds on that coin, you could be confident that your expected return would be positive.
+But consider the same statement about an unknown coin :scheme:`(stv 0.5 0.0)`.
+It might be a weighted coin that lands on tails 99% of the time.
+From that TruthValue you just don't know.

+OpenCog and the Atomspace support additional types of more complicated TruthValues to cover different situations.
+For example there is the `FormulaTruthValue <https://wiki.opencog.org/w/FormulaTruthValue>`_ for situations where the truth of an assertion depends on additional factors.
+These are good for representing probability distribution functions.
+Also there is the `CountTruthValue <https://wiki.opencog.org/w/TruthValue#CountTruthValue>`_ for situations where the system continues to collect new observations and refine its assesment of the probability.

+Partial truth is a very big topic, and we're not going to be able to do it justice in this guide.
+This section is just a superficial introduction to make you aware of the problem-space.

+In general, you can read the official OpenCog reference for TruthValue here: `<https://wiki.opencog.org/w/TruthValue>`_

+And now we'll introduce *Probabilistic Logic Networks*, or *PLNs* for short.
+PLNs are a way to reason with partial truth values.
+OpenCog and PLNs have a shared heritage, and many ideas from PLNs deeply inform the architecture of OpenCog.
+We'll talk a lot more about PLNs in the coming chapters.

+For now, you can read an introductory paper on PLNs here: `<https://aiatadams.files.wordpress.com/2016/02/invited_paper_3.pdf>`_

+And the complete PLN book can be downloaded (for now) here: `<https://aiatadams.files.wordpress.com/2016/02/pln_book_6_27_08.pdf>`_

 Conditional Expressions
 ------------------------------------------------------------------------